annaredmo/FYP/README.md

 # WHAT IS THIS
 	Annas FanTrax ... user interface that allows a user to create their own soundtrack for a film of their choice
+# OVERVIEW
+	- The Database is pre-loaded with users and Playlists - to login to this app you can use username:coolguy password:123 (different to the spotify account).
+Many app user accounts can use the one spotify account.
+	- On Login or Register you will be directed to Spotify to authenticate - on completion you will be brought back to FanTrax - you have to complete this step
+    - To login using you own Spotify account - you will need to contact the developer to be added via the the Spotify Developer Dashboard.
+Or you can use the following account and password until August 2023 username:annaredmo@gmail.com password:fyppassword

+# POSSIBLE ISSUES
+    - multiple FanTrax servers running on the one machine could cause issues.
+As session data persists in memory
+    - occacional issues with login - again when internet is slow

 # WHAT PLATFORMS ARE SUPPORTED
 	Runs on Windows 10